versionone/VersionOne.Client.Requestor/README.md

 }
 ```

-## Configure a credentials provider

-TODO: below is outdated

-Did you see those credentials embedded in JavaScript above?
-Yes, that could suck.
-We're looking at better ways to enable this to work from the web browser, but we also have a way to proxy the request
-through a "service gateway", but we don't have instructions for that yet.
-You can see a C# version and a Node.js
-version in the source code of the project, however.
-Contact us if you would like to use these features.

 ## Advanced: CoffeeScript

 The main source for the app is actually CoffeeScript.
 It's been compiled to JavaScript, and those files are here in the